Herman Van der Wee: Career

 Van der Wee was born on 10 July 1928 in Lier to Jos Van der Wee and Martha Planckaert.
 He began studying law at the Catholic University of Leuven in 1945.
 In 1949, he obtained a degree in philosophy.
 In 1950 he obtained his doctorate in law.
 He earned a further degree in social and political studies in 1951.
 In 1963, he obtained his doctorate in history with a thesis titled: "The Growth of the Antwerp Market and the European Economy, fourteenth-sixteenth centuries."
 His doctoral advisor was Jan Van Houtte.

 In 1955 Van der Wee became a lecturer at the Catholic University of Leuven.
 From 1956 to 1963 Van der Wee worked for the factory of his father-in-law.
 Which allowed him to develop further insight into the practicalities of economic life.
 During this period the later politician Frank Vandenbroucke worked for two years as his assistant.
 In 1966, he became associate professor at the Catholic University of Leuven and the next year he obtained a position as professor.
 By 1969, he was named full professor social and economic history at the KU Leuven.
 Van der Wee was first employed primarily by the Faculty of Economics, but in 1977 this was expanded to include the Faculty of History.
 Van der Wee took up emeritus status in 1993.
 At the university, a fund was set up in his name to support the internationalization of multidisciplinary research projects.
 Van der Wee was President of the International Economic History Association between 1986 and 1990.
+From 2003 to 2004 Van der Wee was a research fellow at the Berlin Institute for Advanced Study where he led a project titled: "War and Monetary Policy.
+The National Bank of Belgium, the Brussels Bank of Issue and the Belgian Government, 1938-1948".

 The academic interest of Van der Wee spans the period from the Middle Ages to the present time.
 Geographically he has studied Antwerp, Belgium, the Low Countries, Europe and the world.
 He has performed research in the areas of economic history, the history of banking, financial history.